The best way to fight climate change is planting trees

 LandownerS

-YOu CAN HELP PRESERVE OAK FORESTS
+YOu CAN HELP PRESERVE FORESTS

 California’s forests